Grandmother killed in Perth mass killing was from Taranaki

 The brother of former Taranaki resident Beverley Quinn who was killed in Perth last week says she was a "fun-loving person".

-Hāwera local Graeme Kempton told Stuff the family was in shock at the news of Quinn's death.
+Hāwera local Graeme Kempton told Stuff the family were in shock at the news of Quinn's death.

-Quinn, 74, along with her daughter, Mara Harvey, and grandchildren, Charlotte, Beatrix and Alice were allegedly killed on or around September 4 by Mara's partner, Anthony Harvey.
+Quinn, 74, with her daughter, Mara Harvey, and grandchildren, Charlotte, Beatrix and Alice, were allegedly killed on or around September 4 by Mara's husband, Anthony Harvey.

 Western Australia Police Commissioner Chris Dawson said the offender used knives and a blunt instrument to commit the murders before hanging around the property for days.